 Supreme Court revisits nursing home arbitration contract issue

-Posted on behalf of The Bell Law Firm, PLLC on Jun 18, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 18, 2012 in Nursing Home Information

 Earlier this year, the United States Supreme Court overturned a prior West Virginia Supreme Court ruling in which the state court held that arbitration agreements were unenforceable with respect to personal injury and wrongful death lawsuit s, that Congress never intended the Federal Arbitration Act to apply to such suits, and that state public policy decisions on the issue were not preempted by the federal law either.

 As you likely know, that previous case involved arbitration agreements contained in nursing home contracts and three separate plaintiffs whose wrongful death lawsuits alleging nursing home negligence and/or abuse were consolidated and handled as a single case.

 In the majority opinion issued Feb.
 21, justices said that the West Virginia Supreme Court's "interpretation of the (Federal Arbitration Act) was both incorrect and inconsistent with clear instruction in the precedents of the court," and that the federal law contained no exception for personal injury and wrongful death lawsuits.
 In effect, this meant that West Virginia's highest court would have to reconsider whether arbitration clauses are unenforceable under state law and preempted by federal law.